ShareeIlm/ShareeIlm/Misc/Obsidian/Obsidian Tutorial.md

 	- Open the **Command palette** and search "Create new Note" (Ctrl-p)
 - Upon executing the command, a new tab opens up with the title "Untitled". this is your file name so edit it to represent the data that is going to be in you note
 - Once create, you can start writing your notes

-## Command Palette is important (Ctrl-p)
+## Command Palette is Important (Ctrl-p)

 - All the functions you do like bolding text, create a file, deleting a file, creating a heading can be executed in the command palette.
 - It can be opened with the `Ctrl-p` shortcut.
 You should learn to get comfortable with using the command palette as expands you ability to do work.
 	- You can also see various shortcuts for common functions in the command palette

 # Part 1: Learning the Syntax

 You can start writing now, but your text content will not look organized enough.
 Obsidian uses the **Markdown syntax** which is like a programming language but for writing notes.
 It's easy and simple to learn the markdown syntax.
 Here are some of its basics:

 ## Headings